 Montessori Academy has a long history of being a child/student focused school where the developmental needs of the student come first; where the environment is developed to be conducive to learning and growth; and where curiosity and love of learning are fostered and encouraged.
 We are a school where individuality is honored, and the student is engaged in, and able to direct his or her own learning process.
-Montessori Academy is excited to let our students’ journey continue through high school with the addition of 9th and 10th grades for the 2019/2020 school year and 11th and 12th grades added the following year.

 Maria Montessori described the high school environment as a “center for study and work.”
 The primary role of the instructors is to assist students in their acquisition of knowledge and to give instructional help when needed.
 Students will work with their teachers and advisors to evaluate their previous coursework, current interests, and future goals to choose classes and electives that best meet their needs.
 Our academic portal offers each student the opportunity to select individual courses that fit their needs and interests from a vast library of options.
 Curriculum is uniquely presented through an integrated approach.
 A student’s day consists of self study, Socratic seminars, service learning projects, foreign language electives, career development, limited direct instruction in core subjects, and our exceptional fine arts programs with offerings in band, strings, chorus, and composition.
 Where applicable, curriculum can be technology driven with electronic textbooks and assessments through an educational portal with student and instructor access.